MousaAlhaddad/Machine_Learning/PyTorch.md

 # PyTorch
+- Pytorch is a framework for building and training neural networks.
+- Neural networks work like universal function approximators.
-Pytorch is a framework for building and training neural networks.
-The fundamental data structure for neural networks are tensors and PyTorch is built around tensors.
+- The fundamental data structure for neural networks are tensors and PyTorch is built around tensors.
 PyTorch tensors can be added, multiplied, subtracted, etc, just like Numpy arrays.
+- Training multilayer networks is done through backpropagation.
+The goal of backpropagation is to adjust the weights and biases to minimize the loss.
+- The learning rate  is set such that the weight update steps are small enough that the iterative method settles in a minimum.

 ## Coding